Skip to content

 Operating frame — multi-frame resolution

-Pair-shaped tools (re-frame-pair, re-frame-pair2, re-frame-pair-improver, Causa, Story, any future companion that drives a multi-frame app) MUST implement the hybrid-resolution contract below.
+Pair-shaped tools (re-frame-pair, re-frame2-pair, re-frame-pair-improver, Xray, Story, any future companion that drives a multi-frame app) MUST implement the hybrid-resolution contract below.
 The contract is normative for pair-shaped tools — applications themselves continue to use the frame-routing rules of 002 §Routing; this section pins how a tool sitting outside the application picks which frame its read or write targets.

 Resolution order.
 Every frame-targeted call resolves the operating frame by walking the following four tiers in order; the first tier that yields a frame-id wins: